catalyzeio/stratum-docs/initial-setup.md

 ## 2. Install the Datica CLI

-Datica provides a CLI (command-line interface) tool to facilitate interaction with your Compliant Cloud environment, supporting Windows, OSX, and Linux.
+Datica provides a CLI (command-line interface) tool to facilitate interaction with your The Platform environment, supporting Windows, OSX, and Linux.

 To install the CLI, follow the instructions in its [Github repository](https://github.com/daticahealth/cli).